 Unfortunately, in Google Analytics you will basically not find information on the profitability of your e-shop and in most cases, how much the acquisition of traffic cost you.
-You can easily link Google Analytics to your Google Ads account (where you are most likely to invest in Google paid search campaigns), but the cost of campaigns on other platforms (Facebook, Sklik, etc.) is no longer so easy to get into GA (For a start, I definitely recommend the solution from Standa Jílek, if you send an email to email@example.com when ordering services in relation to the import of data, you will receive a 50% discount :-).
+You can easily link Google Analytics to your Google Ads account (where you are most likely to invest in Google paid search campaigns), but the cost of campaigns on other platforms (Facebook, Sklik, etc.) is no longer so easy to get into GA (For a start, I definitely recommend the solution from Standa Jílek, if you insert into the order form code “EA Školení” on his website then the ordering services you will get 3 months extra for free.

 However, even if you import costs from all marketing platforms into GA, you still won’t make your business profitable.
 First, Google Analytics is not 100% reliable (by default it measures 5% – 10%, so the actual number of orders in GA and in your Shoptet transaction database will be slightly different).
 Furthermore, there are no returns by default (and if someone convinces you that you have to send a return to GA, please refuse it politely, but very emphatically).